 · High cost of setup and materials involved in the process

-· Vulnerable to dust contamination which may affect the quality of printouts
+· Vulnerable to dust contamination, which may affect the quality of printouts

 It's essential to consider whether or not there are any additional costs associated with each printing method, such as setup fees and artwork charges.
 Additionally, you'll want to ask yourself if bulk buying will yield cost savings.
 In some cases, investing in higher quality materials may also save money down the line due to increased durability of your product packaging.

-Speed comparison between different printing methods used in packaging is like a race: there's no clear winner.
-Depending on the type of material, size and budget allotted for production, each method has its own set-up time and speed.
+A speed comparison of different printing methods used in packaging is like a race: there's no clear winner.
+Depending on the type of material, siz,e and budget allotted for production, each method has its own set-up time and speed.
 These can be divided into two distinct categories: digital printing and flexographic printing.
-Let's take a look at how they compare when it comes to speed.
+Let's take a look at how they compare in terms of speed.

 Printing Method | Printing Speed (ft/min) | Packaging Speed (pieces/min) |